MisterChief95/sd-forge-extra-samplers/README.md

 ### Tips

-- Most schedulers will work with these samplers for general generations and hires fix.
+- Most schedulers will work with these samplers for general generations and Hires fix.
+  - The SMEA schedulers do not work for Hires fix/Adetailer
 - The `Normal` and `Beta` schedulers do not work well with Adetailer. `Karras` is recommended for Adetailer.

 ## Contributing